Teach A Class

 • Recruit a co-instructor or assistant, if necessary (contact us for suggestions!)

-• Class (and budget) are approved by Director of Education and Workshop Coordinator
+• Class (and budget) are approved by Vector Space staff

 • Determine class schedule or workshop date